Mental Health Courses

 Work collaboratively with the care network and other services:

-Mental health workers often work collaboratively with other services to provide care for people with mental illness.
+Mental health workers often work collaboratively with other services to provide care for people with mental health issues.
 This course will teach you how to work collaboratively with the care network and other services.
 You will learn about topics such as case management, referral pathways, and working with primary health care providers.

 Provide services to people with co-existing mental health and alcohol and other drugs issues: